matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 response with their own key.
 A server may query multiple perspective servers to ensure that they all report the same public keys.

+This approach is borrowed from the Perspectives Project (http://perspectives-project.org/), but modified to include the NACL keys and to use JSON instead of XML.
+It has the advantage of avoiding a single trust-root since each server is free to pick which perspective servers they trust and can corroborate the keys returned by a given perspective server by querying other servers.

 Publishing Keys
 _______________